openaps/docs/docs/docs/walkthrough/phase-0/windows-edison.md

 After rebooting, log back in and type `iwgetid -r` to make sure you successfully connected to wifi.

 Run `ifconfig wlan0` to determine the IP address of the wireless interface, in case you need it to SSH below.
-Alternatively, if you know how to login to your router, you can also see the edison's IP address there.
+Alternatively, if you know how to login to your router, you can also see the Edison's IP address there.

 ![IP address](../../Images/Edison/ip_address.png)